 Upper elementary students will benefit from reminders on how to refer to and cite text evidence.
 Use this anchor chart during writing and discussion to help connect the language that we use across domains.

-Pick your acronym when revising and editing.
-These charts are great for third, fourth and fifth graders.
+Pick an acronym when revising and editing.
+These charts are great for third, fourth, and fifth graders.
 Older students can get more targeted with editing marks.

 Sometimes students can get stuck when working with writing buddies.
 This anchor chart will help, encouraging students to be positive and make good, thoughtful suggestions.

 Third and fourth graders can easily see if they’re finished writing with this publishing checklist.
 Consider making an anchor chart that shows how students can determine if their digital writing is ready to publish (or print) as well.

 What are your favorite writing anchor charts?
 Share your ideas in our WeAreTeachers HELPLINE group on Facebook.